CocoaPods/CocoaPods/README.md

 * We need specifications for as many libraries as possible, which will help in adoption and finding CocoaPods issues that need to be addressed.

+* There needs to be [proper documentation and guides with screenshots][wiki], screencasts, blog posts, etcetera.

 * The project is still very young, so there's a lot still on the table.
 Feel free to create [tickets][tickets] with ideas, feedback, and issues.